MOST BEAUTIFUL PLACES IN PERU TO VISIT

 I also recommend visiting Barranco (one of my favorite areas) to try some great cuisine, experience the arts, and see amazing street art murals.

-It was a great experience being guided by locals to the best spots.
-In addition to seeing the historic downtown and Barranco, I also recommend doing a food and or wine tour- there are some delicious things to try here!
+In addition to seeing the historic downtown and Barranco, I also recommend doing a food and or wine tour – there are some delicious things to try here!
 Ceviche, Pisco Sour, South American wine, and some amazing traditional dishes.
 You can also use Lima as a base to visit the Pachcamac pyramids.

 Cusco is another place for your Peru bucket list!

-It’s important to stay here a few days- not just to explore the markets and soak everything in but to adjust to the altitude as well.
+It’s important to stay here a few days – explore the markets and soak everything in but also adjust to the altitude.

 The Ballestas Islands are also a beautiful place to see in Peru.

 The Ballestas Islands are a group of small islands near the town of Paracas in the Ica Region, on the south coast of Peru.

 The “poor man Galapagos”- the Ballestas Islands – makes an amazing day trip from Lima.
 The islands are full of wildlife, including pelicans, the Peruvian booby, and several other bird species.
 Also, colonies of sea lions inhabit the islands, and if you are lucky, you may see some whales, dolphins, and even penguins!
 Check out different tours to Ballestas Island.